-The cumulative nature, complexity, and fast pace of the courses at Rose-Hulman make regular classroom attendance a necessity.
-There are also important benefits to be gained from entering into classroom discussion, learning to express one's own ideas and learning from the ideas of others.
+The cumulative nature, complexity, and fast pace of the courses at Rose-Hulman make regular engagement in course material a necessity.
+There are also important benefits to be gained from entering into discussion, learning to express one's own ideas, and learning from the ideas of others.
 The Faculty of Rose-Hulman

-- endorse the faculty member's right to require attendance,
+- endorse the faculty member's right to require engagement in the course,

-- support the assessment of grade penalties, including failure in the course, for excessive absence, and
+- support the assessment of grade penalties, including failure in the course, if a student fails to engage in a sufficient amount of course content, as determined by the instructor, and

-- expect each professor to give careful thought to and to announce attendance policy.
+- expect each instructor to give careful thought to and to announce this engagement policy.

-At the beginning of each course, the instructor has the authority to determine and the responsibility to announce the extent to which any absence, excused or unexcused, or tardiness will affect the student's final grade.
-A student whose total absences in a course, excused or unexcused, exceed two per credit is liable to fail the course.
+At the beginning of each course and as soon as practicable after any change to course delivery, the instructor has the authority to determine and the responsibility to announce the extent to which lack of engagement in course material, unexcused absences, or tardiness will affect the student's final grade.

-Instructors will normally permit make-up work to be done when a student has legitimate conflicting obligations, such as illness or emergency, Institute-sponsored activities, or plant trips.
+Instructors will normally permit make-up work to be done when a student has legitimate conflicting obligations, including but not limited to illness, quarantine, isolation, self-isolation, emergency, Institute-sponsored activities, or plant trips.
 These conflicts do not excuse the student from course responsibilities.
 The student is responsible for informing the instructor of any legitimate excuses and making arrangements for make-up work, if permitted, as soon as possible.
 Whenever possible, the student must discuss unavoidable absences with instructors in advance.